davewilsonfbc/smapeaqn.ml/README.md

    - **Seed**: Provide a seed. [**Note**: The default value of 0 has been used in the experimentation.]

-[**IMPORTANT NOTE**: It might happen that Auto-Weka runs to infinite.
+[**GENERAL IMPORTANT NOTE**: It might happen that Auto-Weka runs to infinite.
 For this reason, if an execution is taking much longer than the Optimisation timeout, it is recommended to stop a run it again.]